sinch/ios-proximity-tutorial/readme.md

 ```
 Hanging up the call is easy as pie!
 From there we simply call dismissViewController on theNewCallScreen so that we’re back to our table view controller.

-As amazing as all this is, there’s one thing that we can’t yet do and it severely limits our application: allow users to answer calls.
+As amazing as all this is, there’s one thing that we can’t yet do and it severely limits our application: Allow users to answer calls.
 Add the following method to newFriends.m:

 ```objective-c